ms/buildtogether.tech/research/index.md

 Program analysis can tell us many other things as well, all of which should influence the design of future systems.
-For example, Python, JavaScript, and many other languages are <span g="dynamic_typing">dynamically typed</span>: a variable can refer to values with many different types, as opposed to the <span g="static_typing">static typing</span> in languages like Java that restrict variables to particular types of data. <cite>Akerblom2015</cite> looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
+For example, Python, JavaScript, and many other languages are dynamically typed: a variable can refer to values with many different types, as opposed to the static typing in languages like Java that restrict variables to particular types of data. <cite>Akerblom2015</cite>
+looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
 Adding generics (i.e., type declarations like `Array<int>`) only makes half a percent of different.
 This doesn't mean that languages shouldn't include more complex type systems, but it does (or should) mean that the onus is on their designers to show that the complexity is worthwhile.

 Meanwhile, lots of people say that copy-pasting code is bad practice: if you find yourself creating code clones, you should put the repeated code in its own